Skip to main content

 Book a workshop

-Primary Junior Workshops
+Junior Primary Workshops

 The children meet Guzzler the puppet who loves to waste energy.
 Through a series of games and activities they learn where our energy comes from, why and how we save energy.